Air Transat Flight 961: Event

 Flight 961 was a routine scheduled commercial flight carrying 262 passengers and 9 crew from Varadero, Cuba to Quebec City on March 6, 2005.
-At 2:48 am EST, flight 961 took off from Cuba.
-The flight climbed to its initial cruising altitude of 35000 ft and the flight attendants began the inflight service.
+It was operated by an Airbus A310-308 registered C-GPAT.
+It was delivered new to Emirates as A6-EKJ in 1992, but had been sold to Air Transat in 2002, when it was re-registered.
+At 2:48 am EST, Flight 961 took off from Varadero, Cuba.
+The flight climbed to its initial cruising altitude of 35000 ft and the flight attendants began the in-flight service.
 Then, suddenly, at 3:02 am, the aircraft began a dutch roll after a bang shuddered the aircraft violently.
 The plane climbed until the crew overcame the aircraft upset by descending.
-The crew attempted to divert to Fort Lauderdale-Hollywood International Airport but Air Transat operations told the crew that returning to Varadero would be the more prudent option.
-There were no warnings on the flightdeck indicating a rudder problem or a yaw damper problem.
+The crew attempted to divert to Fort Lauderdale-Hollywood International Airport, but Air Transat operations told the crew that returning to Varadero would be the more prudent option.
+There were no warnings on the flight deck indicating a rudder problem or a yaw damper problem.
 The plane landed safely at 4:19 am.
 Upon parking at the gate, the crew did another walk around inspection to narrow down the cause of the accident.
 The inspection revealed that the entire rudder had broken away from the vertical stabilizer of the aircraft.